 Article ID: 2690045 - View products that this article applies to.

-SummaryMicrosoft Office 365 does not require you to use WAN Optimization Controller devices (also known as WAN acceleration and caching devices), nor can we comment on the effectiveness of these solutions.
+SummaryMicrosoft Office 365 does not require you to use WAN Optimization Controller devices (also known as WAN acceleration and caching devices) or traffic shaping/inspection devices (also known as packet shaping/inspection devices), nor can we comment on the effectiveness of these solutions.
 Customers may decide to use such devices to increase performance under conditions of high latency or low bandwidth for Microsoft Exchange Online and Microsoft SharePoint Online.
 We advise customers to use their discretion in deploying these devices with Office 365, whether in multi-tenant (MT), dedicated (D), or ITAR service configurations.

 Microsoft does not offer first-party technical customer support for WAN Optimization Controller (WOC) devices.
 As with other network infrastructure equipment, we do not test the use of these devices with Office 365 to make sure that they work, nor do we take any responsibility for making sure that they continue to work as part of regular service updates.
 Customers should work directly with their WOC vendors to receive technical support.